THE DOCUMENT FROM HELL

 But Saks is moving on ASNs slowly to minimize the glitches retailers expect before the process is perfected.

 “We are testing ASNs right now,” Millson-Whitney said.
 “The people who’ve implemented them already have not done so correctly.
 The ASN is the toughest of all the EDI documents because it involves so many different functional areas of both companies — the retailer and the manufacturer.
 The manufacturer really has to scan everything that goes into a box to do it right.
+That information then gets printed up on an invoice and an ASN is sent.
 Currently, there are very few accurate ASNs.”

 Some larger suppliers, however, have a good track record on ASNs.
 Haggar is one that is mentioned favorably and often by its retailer customers.
 In marked contrast to the coaxing retailers said they’ve had to do to get manufacturers on line with EDI, Haggar officials talk of coaxing retailers to receive ASNs.